Assistance for Carers

 • There are specialised staff to help people from diverse backgrounds.

-Speaker: Karen Bailey, member of Sanctuary’s Committee.
+Member of Sanctuary’s Committee.

 Karen registered with Carers SA and has accessed Skylight services.
 She explained the assessment process, which determines the carer’s level of need.
 Karen found the services she was offered and used (cleaning, gardening, counselling with Skylight) very worthwhile particularly the counselling, which helped her work through strategies such as establishing and maintaining her personal boundaries in relation to the person for whom she cares.